Please Please Please (Sabrina Carpenter song): Commercial performance

 On June 17, "Please Please Please" reached number one on the Billboard Global 200.
 On June 22, 2024, the song debuted at number two on the Billboard Hot 100, making it Carpenter's highest debut on the chart and highest-charting single then.
 The following week, it reached the top spot of the chart, making it her first chart-topper in the United States.

 In the United Kingdom, with "Please Please Please" at number one and her previous song "Espresso" at number two on the UK Singles Chart, Carpenter became the first female artist to hold the top two positions of the chart for five weeks in a row and matched Ed Sheeran as the only artist to hold this feat in general.
 On July 12, 2024 – for the week ending date July 18, 2024 – "Please Please Please" was dethroned from the top of the UK Singles Chart with "Espresso" returning to the summit.
 On July 26, 2024 – for the week ending date August 1, 2024 – "Please Please Please" dethroned "Espresso" from the top of the UK Singles Chart to return to the summit for a second time, with the former song being replaced at number two by "Birds of a Feather" by Billie Eilish, and the latter song falling to number nine on the chart.

 Live performances

-Carpenter performed a medley of "Taste", "Please Please Please", and "Espresso" at the 2024 MTV Video Music Awards on September 11, 2024.
+Carpenter sang "Please Please Please" for the first time at the Governors Ball Music Festival on June 8, 2024.
+Later that month, she performed the song on the Live Lounge.
+At the 2024 MTV Video Music Awards, she performed the song as part of a medley with "Taste" and "Espresso".
 Entertainment Weeklys Lester Fabian Brathwaite and Vogues Hannah Jackson thought Carpenter channeled Britney Spears, Marilyn Monroe, and Madonna on her Blond Ambition World Tour (1990).
 "Please Please Please" was included on the permanent setlist of Carpenter's sixth headlining tour, the Short n' Sweet Tour (2024–2025).
 Carpenter performed "Please Please Please" with American singer-songwriter Taylor Swift at the second New Orleans show of the Eras Tour (2023–2024), as an acoustic mashup with "Espresso" and "Is It Over Now?"
 (2023).
 On February 2, 2025, Carpenter performed "Please Please Please" at the 67th Annual Grammy Awards.